ricardor4/ricardor4.github.io/about.md

 permalink: /about/
 ---

-Mathematics student at [PUC-Chile]([http://www.uc.cl), interested in Math, Computer Science, Politics and Volunteering.
+My name is Ricardo Rodriguez Reveco, i am a grad student at [PUC-Chile](https://www.uc.cl/).
+I am interested in Math, Computer Science, Politics and Volunteering.

+I have a undergraduate degree in mathematics from [PUC-Chile](https://www.uc.cl/) and i am currently a grad student in computer science under the supervision of Prof. Marcelo Arenas